🇨🇴 CO · Colombia · Chapter 1 of 6

 Colombia is, in musical terms, one of the most diverse countries in the world.
 Its

-And at the center of it all, like the mother from whom dozens of other genres are derived, is cumbia.
+And at the center of it all, like the mother from which dozens of other genres are derived, is cumbia.

 Three continents in a single rhythm